 The detection of a meteoroid resonance swarm with a radar system requires improvement of the orbital uncertainties.
-In this work we find no evidence for the 7:2 Taurid resonance swarm in CMOR data, which should theoretically be amongst the most easily-observed resonance effects in radar data (see Section 3).
-In addition, the uncertainties of the CMOR dataset used here (which are typical of current systems) are too large to allow observation of the resonant swarm.
+In this work we find no evidence for the 7:2 Taurid resonance swarm in CMOR data, which should theoretically be amongst the most easily observed resonance effects in radar data (see Section 3).
+In addition, the uncertainties of the CMOR data set used here (which are typical of current systems) are too large to allow observation of the resonant swarm.
 The level of improvement required is highly dependent on the size of the resonant swarm, and the resulting increase in the number of Taurid particles observed in a swarm year.
-If the resonant swarm comprises 20-30% of resonant particles in a swarm year, then potentially one year of observations with a meteor orbit radar with orbital uncertainties a factor of 5 lower than CMOR could detect the swarm; however, if the swarm comprises only 5-6% of the total Taurids, a factor of 10 improvement in the radar uncertainties would be required.
-These factors of reduction in semi-major axis uncertainties are equivalent to the required reduction factors for the velocity uncertainties.
-The size of the swarm that can be observed is found to plateau after an improvement in orbital uncertainties of a factor of ~ 10 (see Figure 25).
-At this point a swarm consisting of $\sim 5\%$ of the Taurid dataset would be observable in about one year of radar data.
+If the resonant swarm comprises 20-30 per cent of resonant particles in a swarm year, then potentially one year of observations with a meteor orbit radar with orbital uncertainties a factor of 5 lower than CMOR could detect the swarm; however, if the swarm comprises only 5-6 per cent of the total Taurids, a factor of 10 improvement in the radar uncertainties would be required.
+These factors of reduction in semimajor axis uncertainties are equivalent to the required reduction factors for the velocity uncertainties.
+The size of the swarm that can be observed is found to plateau after an improvement in orbital uncertainties of a factor of $\sim$ 10 (see Fig. 25).
+At this point a swarm consisting of $\sim$ 5 per cent of the Taurid data set would be observable in about one year of radar data.
 Therefore, improvements above a factor of 10 are not likely to greatly improve the chance of observing a resonant swarm.

 Such improvements in meteor radar measurement uncertainties, though they present technical difficulties, may be feasible with current techniques of radar systems and signal processing.
 In particular, the addition of more stations and with the ability to recover phase information and interferometry from multiple stations would produce an overconstrained system of equations for speed/trajectory determination.
-These would allow calculation of the deceleration of meteors in the Earth's atmosphere, and would significantly improve the velocity uncertainties for detected particles.
+These would allow the calculation of the deceleration of meteors in the Earth's atmosphere, and would significantly improve the velocity uncertainties for detected particles.
 This approach is the motivation behind an improved CMOR II radar which will have five remote stations in addition to the home site (Brown et al. 2010).
 Higher sampling rates (achieved by an improvement in the pulse repetition frequency) would also improve orbital uncertainties.
-The Fresnel velocity method can provide a factor of ~ 2 improvement in the velocity uncertainties in comparison to the time-delay method (see Section 8).
+The Fresnel velocity method can provide a factor of ~2 improvement in the velocity uncertainties in comparison to the time-delay method (see Section 8).
 An additional important method of determining meteoroid velocities is the Fresnel transform method, developed by Elford (2001).
-This method is capable of producing speeds with precision of $\sim 0.1 \ \rm km^{-1}$ compared with uncertainties of $\sim 3~{\rm km s^{-1}}$ for a 30 ${\rm km s^{-1}}$ meteor with the time-delay method: equivalent to a 10% velocity uncertainty (Baggaley & Grant 2004).
+This method is capable of producing speeds with precision of $\sim 0.1 \text{ km}^{-1}$ , compared with uncertainties of $\sim 3 \text{ km s}^{-1}$ for a 30 km s-1 meteor with the time-delay method: equivalent to a 10 per cent velocity uncertainty (Baggaley & Grant 2004).
 However, it is limited to use for meteors with high signal-to-noise ratios.
 It is therefore expected that improvement of deceleration calculations provides the greatest chance of reaching the required accuracy for detection of resonant structures.